prometheus/proposals/proposals/0074-new-labels-values-api.md

 Note that;

-* the existing Prometheus API labels/values parameter set is re-used in each endpoint, with additional parameters introduced to deliver the desired functionality
+* the existing Prometheus API labels/values parameter set is re-used in each endpoint, with additional parameters introduced to deliver the desired functionality.
-* the response format allows for enriched data to be added to each metric name, label name or label value record - rather than just a collection of strings
+* the response format allows for enriched data to be added to each metric name, label name or label value record - rather than just a collection of strings.
-* the response is NDJSON (`application/x-ndjson`), allowing for a streamed chunked encoding response
+* the response is NDJSON (`application/x-ndjson`), allowing for a streamed chunked encoding response.
+* the existing Prometheus API response status, errors, warnings messages should be maintained.
+Note their placement in the response has been adapted for the streaming response format.

 ### `GET /api/v1/search/metric_names`